 - Combine all dry ingredients in a bowl.
 Set aside.

-- In a large bowl, combine the Greek yogurt and maple syrup with a whisk.
+- In a large bowl, combine the Greek yogurt, eggs, maple syrup, and vanila extract and beat well with a whisk.

 - Pour the batter into a parchment- lined loaf pan.